stackdot/NodeJS-Git-Server/README.md

 #####abortable events

 These events can be aborted or accepted.
 If there will be no listeners for any of these events, they will be automatically accepted.
+If object can be aborted, it will have canAbort property in update argument.

 * fetch
 * commit